zomars/lab/content/posts/2021/optimize-gh-actions-with-cache/optimize-gh-actions-with-cache.md

 ## Conclusion
-Using dependency cache for GitHub actions is fairly straightforward and, even though not without catches, can significantly reduce workflow running times with just a few lines of yaml.
+Using dependency cache for GitHub actions is fairly straightforward and, even though not without catches, can significantly reduce workflow running times with a few lines of yaml.

 For now, I'm very satisfied with results of this optimization as well as overall workflow run times.